Parents with Twins: How to Stay Healthy

-After the initial shock of being told you are pregnant with twins wears off, many moms wonder how this will affect their pregnancy and delivery.
+After the initial shock of being told you are pregnant with twins wears off, many moms wonder about parents with twins and how this will affect their pregnancy and delivery.
 While each twin pregnancy can vary, there are some general similarities worth reviewing.

 - The American Congress of Obstetricians/Gynecologists: Practice Bulletin #56: Multiple gestation: Complicated twin, triplet, and other higher-order multifetal pregnancy.